-We assess the children's work in music by making informal judgments as we observe the children during lessons and performance.
-Once the children have composed a piece of music they are able to perform and record it for peers.
-Specialised teachers from TVMS also inform class teachers of individual pupils progress which informs the annual reporting to parents
+We assess the children's work in music through formative assessments as we observe the children during lessons and performance against a set of key knowledge and skills.
+This is the key knowledge we want our children to retain and the skills we want them to develop through our music curriculum.
+This assessment enables teachers to identify strengths and areas for development, which informs future teaching and learning.
+Specialist teachers from TVMS also inform class teachers of individual pupils progress, which informs our ongoing assessment of progress and annual reporting to parents